-A culinary school degree can prepare you for a career in a restaurant, but many people don't know about the more unusual career options a culinary education can provide.
+A culinary school degree is a natural step for a student looking to become a chef in a restaurant, but many people don't know about the more unusual career options a culinary education can lead to.
 These six culinary careers demonstrate creative ways to use a culinary degree.

 - Food Stylist